-The Challenge will start on August 17 and last for 2-3 days, depending on the number of teams attending.
+The Challenge will take place in week 33 (August) 2022 and last for 2-3 days, depending on the number of teams attending.

 To participate in the Challenge you must be enrolled in an undergraduate or graduate program at a university or college.
 However, we are also open for Ph.D students being involved.

-The 2022 Challenge will be physical.
-Participants will design, build and equip a model ship to be autonomous.
+The 2022 Challenge will offer a physical competition as well as a digital one.
+For the physical challenge, participants will design, build and equip a model ship to be autonomous.
 Constestants will bring their product to Trondheim to compete against other teams.
-This year’s Challenge will help prepare teams, as aspects of the 2022 Challenge will require them to develop a digital twin of their model.
+For the digital competition, participants will make the necessary navigational and control systems for an autonomous ship, and test them in a simulation.

-First of all, go to the Teams page and check if we have received interest from students at your university already.
+First of all, go to the 2022 Challenge page and see if we have registered any interested teams from your University.
 If we have, contact your university and they’ll get you in touch.
 If not, your university may be able to help you find other interested students!

 We expect our teams to finance their operations through sponsorships from the industry or your university, or possibly grants for student organizations.
 Many companies in the industry are interested in helping these kinds of projects through financial means, providing equipment or know-how.
 Njord - The Autonomous Ship Challenge does not have the opportunity to provide financial support for the teams.